-Excluding the effects of the aforementioned catastrophes, the general insurance operation has improved significantly period over period.
+Excluding the effects of the aforementioned catastrophes, the results from general insurance operations have improved significantly period over period.
 AIG's ability to maintain the pro forma combined ratio below 100 is primarily attributable to the profitability of AIG's foreign general insurance operations and AIG's emphasis on maintaining its disciplined underwriting, especially in the domestic specialty markets.
 In addition, AIG does not seek net premium growth where rates do not adequately reflect its assessment of exposures.

-General insurance net investment income in the first three months of 1996 increased 7.8 percent when compared to the same period of 1995.
+General insurance net investment income in the first six months of 1996 increased 8.6 percent when compared to the same period of 1995.
 The growth in net investment income in 1996 was primarily attributable to new cash flow for investment.
 The new cash flow was generated from net general insurance operating cash flow and included the compounding of previously earned and reinvested net investment income.
 (See also the discussion under "Liquidity" herein.)

-General insurance realized capital gains were \$27.7 million in the first three months of 1996 and \$24.4 million in 1995.
+General insurance realized capital gains were \$45.1 million in the first six months of 1996 and \$47.6 million in 1995.
 These realized gains resulted from the ongoing management of the general insurance investment portfolios within the overall objectives of the general insurance operations and arose primarily from the disposition of equity securities and available for sale and trading fixed maturities as well as redemptions of fixed maturities.

-General insurance operating income in the first three months of 1996 increased 8.6 percent when compared to the same period of 1995.
-The contribution of general insurance operating income to income before income taxes was 55.6 percent in 1996 compared to 59.8 percent in 1995.
-The decline in the percentage contribution in 1996 over 1995 resulted from the significant increase in the percent contribution of financial services in 1996.
+General insurance operating income in the first six months of 1996 increased 8.5 percent when compared to the same period of 1995.
+The contribution of general insurance operating income to income before income taxes was 54.7 percent in 1996 compared to 58.3 percent in 1995.

 A period to period comparison of operating income is significantly influenced by the catastrophe losses in any one period as well as the volatility from one period to the next in realized capital gains.
-Adjusting each period to exclude the effects of both catastrophe losses and realized capital gains, operating income would have increased by 13.3 percent in the first three months of 1996.
+Adjusting each period to exclude the effects of both catastrophe losses and realized capital gains, operating income would have increased by 8.8 percent in the first six months of 1996.
 The increase in the growth rate of 1996 over 1995 after the aforementioned adjustments was a result of the increased net investment income and improvement in underwriting results.